Every great site has a powerful customer testimonial page.

 The first place you need to look at are sites where people have already given you reviews.

 The easiest place?
-Your current Facebook page.
-Especially if you’re a local business, you might already have reviews here that you hadn’t noticed before.
+Your current Facebook business page.
+Especially if you’re a local business, you might already have reviews here that you haven’t noticed.

 If you don’t have reviews on your Facebook page, it’s a cinch to ask people to add a comment.
 We’ll cover more strategies on how to do this in point six.